isomerpages/moe-aes/_student-development/Direct School Admission (DSA).md

 </p>
 <p>We invite applicants from students eager to develop as leaders and contribute
 to the community.
 We are looking for individuals who demonstrate:</p>
-<p>A strong passion of service and positive attitude towards helping their
+<p>A <strong>strong passion of service</strong> and positive attitude towards
-peers, school and community, ideally supported by experience in volunteer activities.</p>
+helping their peers, school and community, ideally supported by experience in volunteer activities.</p>
-<p>Good character, evidenced by a Conduct Grade of at least "Very Good" in
+<p><strong>Good character</strong>, evidenced by a Conduct Grade of at least
-Primary 5 (overall) and Primary 6 (mid-year).</p>
+"Very Good" in Primary 5 (overall) and Primary 6 (mid-year).</p>
-<p>Leadership potential, shown through prior leadership roles in primary
+<p><strong>Leadership potential</strong>, shown through prior leadership
-school (e.g. Prefect, Chairperson, CCA Leader) and experience in planning or organising school or community events (e.g. Teachers' Day, Values in Action, Sport Day).
+roles in primary school (e.g. Prefect, Chairperson, CCA Leader) and experience in planning or organising school or community events (e.g. Teachers' Day, Values in Action, Sport Day).
 Other forms of service to the community will also be considered.</p>
 <p>Do note that the Community Youth Leadership Programme at AES is not a
 CCA and successful applicants are still expected to take up a CCA.</p>
 <p>3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <strong>Skills Assessment/Trials</strong>